actions/actions-runner-controller/README.md

 #### Faster Autoscaling with GitHub Webhook

-__**IMPORTANT : Due to missing webhook events, webhook based scaling is not avaliable for enterprise level RunnerDeployments.
+__**IMPORTANT : Due to missing webhook events, webhook based scaling is not available for enterprise level RunnerDeployments.
 This was explored in issue [#470](https://github.com/actions-runner-controller/actions-runner-controller/issues/470).**__

 > This feature is an ADVANCED feature which may require more work to set up.
 > Please get prepared to put some time and effort to learn and leverage this feature!